If you’ve smoked for a long time, you should consider getting screened for lung cancer, which is done using a low-dose

 Research shows that screening with low-dose CT scans can reduce the risk of death from lung cancer for people at high risk of getting the disease.
 At MSK, we work to ensure that we are delivering the lowest CT radiation dose possible while still getting highly accurate scans.

 We also offer an online tool that can help you better understand your risk as well as screening services for those who are at high risk.
-Learn more about our screening decision tool.
+Learn more about our lung cancer screening decision tool.